buzzbangorg/bsbang-crawler-ng/README.md

 - [x] Hardware benchmarking for optimal performance across various machines
 - [x] Allow scrapy to crawl multiple domains/sitemaps
 - [x] Record the scraping time in DB as well
-- [ ] Check the faithfulness of JSON-LD - if it is from Life Sciences domain - To be skipped
-- [ ] Handle unsuccessful responses - 40X and keep track of those URLs
-- [ ] Write general scraper for pagination
 - [x] Write a Job scheduler for scheduling crawls
 - [x] Recrawl URLs which were crawled more than 7 days ago
 - [x] Error Checking in MongoDB using getLastError
+- [ ] Check the faithfulness of JSON-LD - if it is from Life Sciences domain - To be skipped
+- [ ] Handle unsuccessful responses - 40X and keep track of those URLs
+- [ ] Write general scraper for pagination - issue 18
+- [ ] Make logging quieter
+- [ ] Create a common format for MongoDB database for different crawlers - decide on which metadata to store